-Before we begin, let’s clear one thing up: m
+Before we begin, let’s clear one thing up, as m

-How to Multicam Edit in Premiere Pro CC
+Part 1: How to Multicam Edit in Premiere Pro

 - Import your footage into your project.

-- In the Project Browser, select the clips that you want to use in the multicam sequence (Hold Command/Control while selecting multiple clips).
+- In the Project Browser, select the clips that you want to use in the Multicam sequence (hold Cmd or Ctrl while selecting multiple clips).

 - Right-click one of the selected clips and click Create Multi-Camera Source Sequence.

-- Choose your synchronization settings.
-It’s most likely that you’ll need to use the audio option.
+- Choose your Synchronize Point settings.
+It’s most likely that you’ll need to use the Audio option; leave the Track Channel at Mix Down.

 - Unless you have renamed your clips during selection, check the Enumerate Cameras box.
 Click OK, and you’re all set up.

-1. Find your new sequence in the Project Browser, right-click and choose New Sequence from Clip.
+- Find your new sequence in the Project browser, right-click and choose New Sequence from Clip.

-6. Click OK to close the Button Editor, then click on the multi-camera icon in the button bar to open the multi-camera view.
+- Click OK to close the Button editor, then click on the multi-camera icon in the button bar to open the multi-camera view.

-- Go to the Program Window and click on the settings wrench icon, select Overlay Settings.
+- Go to the Program Monitor and click on the settings wrench icon, select Overlay Settings.

 - In the setting box, check Enable Overlays during playback, followed by OK.